-If you are a UTHSC employee or student, please bring your ID card when you come.
+Please bring your ID card when you come.
 It will help us give you service that is more efficient.

 Who May Use the Health Services?

 Students who are currently enrolled in UTHSC and their spouses and dependents over the age of 18 are eligible to use the University Health Services.
 Most student care visits are covered by the student health fee, but the student's insurance can be filed if needed.
 Faculty and staff and all UTHSC employees, their spouses and their dependents over the age of 18 are also eligible to use the University Health Services.
 UHS is able to file with BlueCross BlueShield, Cigna, or the United Student Insurance companies or can be given a fee-for-service cash discount.
 UHS is able to file insurance for any charges not covered under the student's student health fee.